-The “Dreamwork Online Course in 9 Steps” is a simplified and easy-to-use version of the dreamwork psychology methodology developed by Strephon Kaplan-Williams (1934-2009), designed to be used by everyone interested in exploring their dreams.
+The “Dreamwork Online Course in 9 Steps” is a simplified and easy-to-use version of the dreamwork psychology methodology, developed by Strephon Kaplan-Williams (1934-2009), and designed to be used by everyone interested in exploring their dreams.

 Historically there has been a big tendency to impose a symbol system on dreams, to get meaning (X means Y, a car means travels, a cat means…, sex means…).
 In psychology movements, the symbol system is their personality theory, like the Jungian anima-animus or shadow-persona.
 Such imposing of a symbol system onto dreams to produce dreamwork is likely to be highly distracting, taking people away from direct re-experiencing of the dream and not towards it.

 Strephon Kaplan-Williams’ major contribution was developing a comprehensive dreamwork methodology beyond any symbol systems, which, when applied to a dream series and personal development, led to personal growth and wholeness.
 Kaplan-Williams has also done much work in separating out ego dynamics from archetypal patterns by working with the dream ego (the image of the dreamer in the dream), to create a more active and integrative dream ego in future dreaming and to create a more effective and real waking ego, that can handle life in vastly superior ways to what went before when the dreamer had not yet worked with their dreams.

 The nine lessons are structured as an exploratory flow, in an ever-increasing depth.
 The dreamwork methods selected for this course provide enough information to help you understand the dream’s functional meaning, not just the symbolic connections.

 - Objectifying the Dream is detailing the structures and units of meaning inherent to the dream itself as shown in the dream report.